nl-design-system/rvo/README.md

 # RVO Design System

-**This project is very much WORK IN PROGRESS and all components are released as _alpha_ version.
-Always define the exact version you want to use, and test for breaking changes before upgrading to a newer alpha release.**

 The RVO design system is based on the NL Design System architecture.

 For more info about the NL Design System and learn about things happening in our open source community, join the `#nl-design-system` Slack via [praatmee.codefor.nl](https://praatmee.codefor.nl)!